alanwangvt/dancing-plant/README.md

 | imsort.py | access file name sorting and indexing tools |

 **clean_up.sh** is also provided to conveniently erase all existing images and CSVs generated.

-For more info, see the in-code documentation provided in each launch file.

 All files in dancing_plant/raft and alt_cuda_corr/, along with the model downloaded via **download_raft_model.sh**, are directly adapted from the [RAFT](https://github.com/princeton-vl/RAFT) GitHub repository.